The Sawyer-Eliassen equation

 where the forcing is

-In expanding the RHS some cancellations can be made thanks to the assumption of thermal wind balance and the Sawyer-Eliassen equation is reached
+Expanding the RHS, during which some cancellations can be made thanks to the assumption of thermal wind balance, the Sawyer-Eliassen equation can be written as